401 water quality certification

 We review and issue water quality certifications under Section 401 of the federal Clean Water Act for projects or actions applicable to the provisions of the Colorado 401 Certification Regulation (No. 82: 5 CCR 1002-82).

-This regulation applies to certification of:
+This regulation applies to:

 - Permits issued to construct or operate a facility by the U.S. Army Corps of Engineers pursuant to §404 of the Clean Water Act.